LLC vs. Incorporation - Which One Is Better for Your Business?

 Members of an LLC participate with the investments, but their private assets are completely protected from creditors in case the company fails to meet its financial obligations.
 However, this doesn’t mean that LLC members are entirely free of any obligations.

 If a member of an LLC doesn’t work in accordance with the operating agreement, they will be responsible for breaking the established rules and might suffer various penalties depending on that agreement.
-Many LLC vs incorporation guides forget to mention that in some situations, an LLC can be automatically dissolved and all its obligations passed to its members.
+In some situations, an LLC can be automatically dissolved and all its obligations passed to its members.

 This typically happens when LLC members don’t pay taxes on time, but there are other reasons too, such as the death of an LLC member.